Regulation of ship pollution in the United States: Uniform National Discharge Standards for armed forces vessels

 Illustration of some of the discharge types subject to UNDS regulations.

 Congress amended the CWA in 1996 to require development of uniform national discharge standards ("UNDS") for military vessels.
 The standards are being developed jointly by EPA and DOD.
 Initial regulations were published in 1999, to identify and characterize a wide variety of discharge types from ships and boats.
 A final rule setting specific standards for 11 discharge types was published in 2017.
 A final rule covering 11 additional discharge categories was published in 2020.
 The majority of vessels covered belong to the U.S. Navy, but the regulations also cover vessels of the Coast Guard, Marine Corps, Army, Military Sealift Command, and Air Force, totalling over 7,000 vessels.

 Enforcement

 In April 2021 a ship engineer on the Zao Galaxy, an oil tanker, was convicted in the United States District Court for the Northern District of California for intentionally dumping oily bilge water in February 2019 and submitting false paperwork in an attempt to conceal the crime.
-The engineer may receive a substantial prison sentence and fine.
 The ship operator pleaded guilty to violating APPS and was fined $1.65 million US and ordered to "implement a comprehensive Environmental Compliance Plan."
+The first assistant engineer was convicted of violating APPS, obstruction and witness tampering; and sentenced to a $2,500 fine, along with three years of probation and 200 hours of community service.